open/close all folders

 - Martin Campbell auditioned Vincent Cassel for Le Chiffre, but he chose Ocean's Twelve instead.
 Romain Duris was deemed too young for the role, while David Suchet was deemed too old.

 - Pierce Brosnan was briefly in negotiations to star in his fifth Bond movie, but once the producers decided they wanted to restart from scratch, he was let go from the role.

 - Quentin Tarantino expressed interest in directing the film before Martin Campbell was hired, but Eon was not interested.
-Tarantino claimed he would've set the movie in the 1960's, shot it in black and white, and would've made it with Pierce Brosnan as James Bond.
+Tarantino claimed he would've set the movie in The '60s, shot it in black and white, and would've made it with Pierce Brosnan as James Bond.